victorDigital/notes/English/analysis of 1984.md

 [[1984 (excerpt)]] [[L 2di En]]

+## Narrator/Point Of View (POV)
+Narrator/POV is important in a literary text because it determines through whose eyes the reader experiences the story.
+Therefore, the type of narrator/POV chosen for a story influences what you as a reader get to know about especially the characters in the story.
+The two most common types of narrator/POV are first person narrator and third person narrator.
+The following overview shows the main characteristics of the two types of narrator/POV.

+we see the excerpt from a 3. person POV, it primarily focuses on the thoughts of Winston Smith which is the protagonist in [[1984 (excerpt)]]

 ## Setting
 Setting is a description of where and when the story takes place.
 In a short story there are fewer settings compared to a novel.
 This is due to the fact that a short story is inherently a shorter story than the one told in a novel.